ADA-research/NNV_JAIR_robustness_distributions/README.md

     - [gtsrb_cnn_vnncomp23_relu_standard.onnx](networks_onnx/gtsrb/gtsrb_cnn_vnncomp23_relu_standard.onnx)
     - [gtsrb_cnn_vnncomp23_relu_fgsm.onnx](networks_onnx/gtsrb/gtsrb_cnn_vnncomp23_relu_fgsm.onnx)
     - [gtsrb_cnn_vnncomp23_relu_pgd.onnx](networks_onnx/gtsrb/gtsrb_cnn_vnncomp23_relu_pgd.onnx)
-- training: Code for the training and PyTorch implementations for the networks

 ## Reproduction instructions
 Note that we have used the parallel execution from the VERONA package, but as every cluster and device is different we have added the sequential execution for each experiment in this repository.